Factsheet: Capacity and Consent to Medical Treatment

 A person may consent to or refuse medical treatment if they have decision-making capacity.
-This factsheet explains the key legal principles on decision-making capacity, and consent to medical treatment.
+Generally health professionals must obtain consent before medical treatment can be provided to an older person.
+This factsheet explains the law on decision-making capacity, and consent to medical treatment.

 Clarifying the law